theQRL/theqrl.org/content/weekly/2023/2023-W50/index.md

 slug: "2023-December-19"
 ---

-## Public Beta-testnet v1 Date Set: January 15th, 2024
+## Public Beta-testnet v1 Date Set for January 15th, 2024

 After months of dedication, development, and collaboration, we are delighted to unveil the official launch date for our public beta-testnet v1: **January 15th, 2024!**